cetuslabs/dock_receipt_json/README.md

 ## Attributes Defined:

+The first section of the JSON structure should answer questions about the delivery.
+For example, what is the booking number for this cargo?
+Who made the delivery?

 | Attribute | Description |
 | --- | --- |
 | dock_receipt_number | Number to identify dock receipt |